coeurnix/Bawk-to-the-Future/README.md

 I personally am one of those weirdos who find a certain charm in AI video absurdities, so I deliberately "allowed" some surreal elements to remain in the Nextflix videos.
 Players should probably just be thankful I replaced my original LTX 2.3 drafts with Grok Imagine ones! ;)

+In my opinion, the most significant weakness of the game is the generated 3D models, for which I used Tripo (I like the RocketBox models a lot, but those were hand-made).
+I think there are so many nuanced yet vital aspects to 3D design and modeling, that we are still quite a bit from professional-quality model design.
+I actually believe the gpt->blender style pipeline (i.e., constructive, tool-based, etc.) is probably the "right" route rather than the diffusion model approach.
+Definitely be an interesting area to watch over the next couple years.

 # Credits